Singh blocks Liberal plan to link support for disabled to CERB penalties

 The Liberals have been able to count on NDP support not only for their many spending measures to deal with the current crisis, but also for their plans for a different kind of pandemic Parliament.

-Rather than meeting regularly, the House of Commons currently only meets once a week in person, with a bare minimum of MPs present.
-For the rest of the time, it meets virtually, online only.
+The House of Commons currently meets four days a week, in hybrid form, with a small number of MPs present, in person, and the vast majority online.

-The digital meetings are not normal House sessions.
+These meetings are not normal House sessions.
 They are constituted as what is called a committee of the whole.
 Their purpose, like that of all parliamentary committee meetings, is to discuss issues of national importance and examine proposed new laws.
 Since they are committee meetings, and not formal House sessions, they cannot hold votes on bills or resolutions, or entertain motions.
+There is, however, a daily question period, twice as long as the usual one.

 The Conservatives want a return to a fully operational Parliament.
 The Bloc Québécois is on the fence, but not too enthusiastic about the special COVID-19 parliamentary arrangement.